 Gay and Katie Hendricks, co-author of many bestsellers, including “Conscious Loving” and “Five Wishes”

 Harv Eker, New York Times bestselling author of “The Millionaire Mind”

 Jeff Walker, creator of the “Product Launch Formula,” the #1 online marketing training for product launches of all time

 Frank Kern, creator of “Mass Control” and the highest paid internet marketing strategist in the world

 Joe Polish, creator of the #1 bestselling marketing training in Nightingale Conant’s history called “Piranha Marketing”

 Rick Frishman, founder of Planned Television Arts, and Publisher, Morgan James Publishing

-Dean Graziosi, New York Times bestselling author and the successful real estate educator
+Dean Graziosi, New York Times bestselling author and the most successful real estate educator in history

-Bill Harrison, founders of Radio-TV Interview Report (TRIR), the twice monthly magazine that is used by 4,000 radio/TV producers to find guests
+Bill Harrison, founders of Radio-TV Interview Report (TRIR), the twice monthly magazine that 4,000 radio/TV producers read to find guests

 Scott Hoffman, literary agent and founder of Folio Literary